 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 A series of two public

 hearings were held at

 four separate

-locations
+Non- locations

-consecutively across
+consecutively across No comments N/A

-Non- the State on May 30 No comments
+the State on May 30 received in regard

-1 Public Hearing targeted/broad and May 31, 2018. received regarding N/A
+1 Public Hearing targeted/broad and May 31, 2018. to this specific

-community Video conferencing this specific
+community Video conferencing outreach.

 was available in outreach.

 Syracuse, Albany,

 Buffalo and NYC.

 Representatives did

 not attend.

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-A notice to alert the

-public of the two

-hearings for the 2018

-Non- Annual Action Plan No comments

-2 Nowenanar Ad was published in two received regarding NI/A

-2 Newspaper Ad targeted/broad newspapers with this specific N/A

-community statewide outreach.

-distribution - the

-Amsterdam News

-and the NY Post.

-A notice to alert the

-public of the two

-hearings for the 2018

-Non- Annual Action Plan No comments

-3 Internet Outreach targeted/broad was posted on the received regarding N/A

-community New York State this specific

-, Homes and outreach.

-Community Renewal

-website.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Newspaper Ad Non- targeted/broad community A notice to alert the public of the two hearings for the 2018 Annual Action Plan was published in two newspapers with statewide distribution - the Amsterdam News and the NY Post.
+No comments received in regard to this specific outreach.
+N/A 3 Internet Outreach Non- targeted/broad community A notice to alert the public of the two hearings for the 2018 Annual Action Plan was posted on the New York State Homes and Community Renewal website.
+No comments received in regard to this specific outreach.
+N/A

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Newspaper Ad Non- targeted/broad community A notice to alert the public of the 30-day public comment period for the 2018 Annual Action Plan was published in two newspapers with statewide distribution, the Amsterdam News and the NY Post.
-No comments received regarding this specific outreach.
+No comments received in regard to this specific outreach.
 N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Public Meeting Non- targeted/broad community The National Affordable Housing Act (NAHA) Task Force and Partnership Advisory Committee (PAC) members were invited to a meeting where program staff discussed the 2016- 2020 Consolidated Plan and 2016 Annual Action Plan.
-Each staff member provided a brief summary of their input into the plan.
-Attendees were then given the opportunity to ask questions and submit comments on the draft Plan.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Public Meeting Non- targeted/broad community The National Affordable Housing Act (NAHA) Task Force and Partnership Advisory Committee (PAC) members were invited to a meeting where program staff discussed the 2016- 2020 Consolidated Planand 2016 Annual Action Plan.
+Each staff member provided a brief summary of their input into the plan.Attendees were then given the opportunity to ask questions and also submit comments on the draft Plan.
 A few questions were asked but no formal comments were submitted.
 N/A

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-A notice to alert the

-public of the 30-day

-public comment

-Non- period for the 2018 No comments

-6 Internet Outreach targeted/broad Annual Action Plan received regarding N/A

-0 was posted on the this specific N/A

-community New York State outreach.

-Homes and

-Community Renewal

-website.

-7 Internet Outreach Non- targeted/broad community A notice to alert the public of the 15-day public comment period for the 2018 Annual Action Plan was posted on the New York State Homes and Community Renewal website Comments were received from Independent Living Center, Inc., Suffolk Independent Living Organization and Westchester Independent Living Center.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 6 Internet Outreach Non- targeted/broad community A notice to alert the public of the 30-day public comment period for the 2018 Annual Action Plan was posted on the New York State Homes and Community Renewal website.
+No comments received in regard to this specific outreach. and reasons N/A 7 Internet Outreach Non- targeted/broad community A notice to alert the public of the 15-day public comment period for the 2018 Annual Action Plan was posted on the New York State Homes and Community Renewal website Comments were received from Independent Living Center, Inc., Suffolk Independent Living Organization and Westchester Independent Living Center.
 N/A